ACADEMIC SUCCESS AND SUPPORT

 • High School completion

-For students who have completed high school and wish to attend college, up to six credit-hours of regular program tuition at Yavapai College are included in Red Mountain tuition.
+For students who have completed high school and wish to attend college, up to four credit-hours of regular program tuition at Yavapai College are included in Red Mountain tuition.
 Yavapai College has six schools of study that offer degrees and/or certificates in areas ranging from Arts and Humanities to Science and Engineering.
 Students can study Film & Media Arts, Computer Programming, Business, Nursing, or even learn a trade.
 This occurs in an environment that supports their course completion without the distraction or risk that might be associated with a larger university.

 We provide our students with transportation to class, computer access, and all the tools and support they need to excel in traditional and/or online educational settings.